-As at December 31, 2019, Domlec serves approximately 31,000 customers, has a workforce of approximately 241 employees and is regulated by the IRCD.
+As at December 31, 2020, Domlec serves approximately 34,000 customers, has a workforce of 226 employees and is regulated by the IRCD.
 Domlec is listed on the Eastern Caribbean Securities Exchange.
-On October 7, 2013, the IRCD issued a Transmission, Distribution & Supply License and a Generation License, both of which came into effect on January 1, 2014 for a period of 25 years.
+On October 7, 2013, the IRCD issued a Transmission, Distribution & Supply License and a Generation License to Domlec, both of which came into effect on January 1, 2014 for a period of 25 years.
 Domlec's approved regulated return on rate base is 15 per cent.
-A fuel pass-through mechanism provides the opportunity to recover prudently incurred fuel costs from customers in a timely manner.
+Substantially all of Domlec fuel costs flow through a fuel pass-through mechanism which provides opportunity to recover prudently incurred fuel costs from customers in a timely manner.

-Domlec owns approximately 27 MW of generating capacity of which 74 per cent is oil-fired and 26 per cent is hydro.
-Domlec owns approximately 471 kilometres of transmission facilities and 697 kilometres of distribution facilities.
+Domlec owns 27 MW of generating capacity of which 75 per cent is oil-fired and 25 per cent is hydro.
+Domlec owns 475 kilometres of transmission facilities and 709 kilometres of distribution facilities.